SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/18Mtt9S7X59hzm_InMd5Xm2po7Bj1HNQgw5Fib9Ia6fM/doc-with-comments.md

 > Context - maybe the fact that
 > * Vanessa Cardui: I see what you mean - but I’m talking more generically what kinds of reasons are valid in this kind of process.

 I think it’s super-important that we don’t say anything here about what the specific reasons for this decision might be, or it could come across like we are trying to skew the process.
-(Resolved)
->   - Vanessa Cardui:
+(Resolved by Vanessa Cardui)
 >

 In a proper consent decision-making process, people are not supposed to object unless certain conditions are fulfilled: